January 25, 2021

 3. Live at Home

 While you’re eager to be on your own for the first time, living on campus or in your own apartment can get expensive fast.
-Consider staying at home and commuting to school if your parents live close to your campus.
+Staying at home and commuting to school if your parents live close to your campus will leave you with less debt.
 If moving back home isn’t an option, place an ad on campus for a roommate.
 Splitting rent and other bills can help reduce your living expenses and the amount you might have to borrow.

 4. Follow a Budget